coleberkley/MovieConnect-Backend/README.md

 - Endpoint: `/api/token/`
 - Method: POST
 - Expects: username and password
-- Purpose: Authenticates a user based on provided credentials (username and password) and sets JWT access tokens in HttpOnly cookies.
+- Purpose: Authenticates a user based on provided credentials
-- Response: Upon successful authentication, sets an HttpOnly cookie with the JWT access token and returns a refresh token in the response body.
-On authentication failure, returns a 401 Unauthorized status.
+- Response: Returns a successful 201 status and sets JWT token in response cookies

 #### Refresh Token
 - Endpoint: `/api/token/refresh/`
 - Method: POST
 - Expects: Refresh token
-- Purpose: Refreshes the JWT access token using the refresh token, automatically managing this through the HttpOnly cookie without direct frontend intervention.
+- Purpose: Refreshes the JWT access token using the refresh token.
+We probably won't even use this route for simplicities sake
 - Response: Updates the access token in the HttpOnly cookie.
 If the refresh process fails (e.g., refresh token is expired), returns a 401 Unauthorized status.

 #### Logout